Octo8080/deno-oak-api-server-sample/README.md

 # deno-oak-api-server-sample

-This Code is api server on 'Deno'.
+This code is api server on 'Deno'.
 This api server use[oak](https://github.com/oakserver/oak) middleware framework.

 # Usage